BobDeng1974/gio-device-driver/README.md

 # gio-device-driver
-Microservice that handles the connection to an IoT device.
-It exposes an interface to query all the data that the device produces.
+Microservice that reads data from the Giò Plants Fog Node software installed on the machine, applying filters and forwarding it to the Giò Device service.